MKme/Urban-Kitchen-Garden/README.md

 The unit can control the temp, monitor humidity and soil moisture for any plants.
 A simple LED spotlight provides sufficient light.

 Hopefully this open-source build will inspire others to grow their own food at home.
 Perhaps this will allow anyone to achieve some self-reliance for a brighter future regardless of where they may be.

+March2019- Updated to include RTC set code.
+Edit settings for the current time at programming your RTC, upload, then upload the main Garden code and you time will be displayed correctly.